axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 ------------------

 - Introduced the sort by custom order for the process dashboard widget.
 You can change your custom order by drag and drop the processes.
-- Introduced the ``Task ID`` param for the component ``ic:com.axonivy.portal.components.ProcessViewer`` to highlight the selected task in the Process Viewer.
+- Introduced the ``Task ID`` param for the component ``ic:com.axonivy.portal.components.ProcessViewer`` to highlight the current step in the Process Viewer.

 Changes in 10.0.12
 ------------------